 The Amaterasu story suggests that once the Sun is in the world again, shifting dynamics are possible.
 This also reminds me of a Beatles song Here Comes the Sun recorded on the album Abby Road in 1969.
 Those were also politically challenging times.
-Click on the picture above to enjoy this short video that illustrates this Beatles favorite.
+Click on this link to enjoy a short video that illustrates this Beatles favorite.